MHD Simulation in Galactic Center Region with Radiative Cooling and Heating: Discussions

 where $\kappa_i=1.24\ord{-6}\ T^{5/2}\unit{[erg\ K^{-1}\ cm^{-1} s^{-1}]}$ is the thermal conductivity \citep{Parker1953a,Asai07a}.
 This estimate indicates that thermal conduction is more effective in lower-density and higher-temperature environments, where magnetic heating is also actively working.
 If we substitute typical temperature, $T=10^6 - 10^7$K, and density, $n < 10^{-2}$ cm$^{-3}$, into equation (\ref{eqn_thermal_conduction_i}), we obtain $\tau_i$ ranging from $10^{-4}$ Myr to 0.1 Myr.
 Since this is much shorter than the rotation time $\sim$ a few 10 Myr in the GB region, it is expected that the temperature of the hot gas should have a flatter temperature profile by thermal conduction than that shown in Figure \ref{fig:rz_diagram_phi_averaged}.

-On the other hand, magnetic heating and radiative heating are weaker against radiative cooling in the high-density regions near the Galactic plane.
+On the other hand, magnetic heating and radiative heating are weaker against radiative cooling in the high-density regions near the {mid-plane}.
 Thus, the averaged gas temperature is low $\lesssim$ $10^4 \unit{K}$ {there}.
 In such low-temperature gas, neutral atoms contribute to the thermal conduction.
 The corresponding conductive timescale is